Theranos' Elizabeth Holmes loses bid to stay out of prison

 The judge’s decision means Holmes, 39, will have to surrender to authorities April 27 to start the more than 11-year prison sentence that Davila imposed in November.
 The punishment came 10 months after a jury found her guilty on four counts of fraud and conspiracy against the Thearanos investors who believed in her promises to revolutionize the health care industry.

-Her prison sentence is scheduled to start roughly 20 years after Holmes dropped out of Stanford University when she was 19 years old to start Theranos in Palo Alto, California – the same city where William Hewlett and David Packard founded a company bearing their surnames in a small garage and planted the seeds of what grew into Silicon Valley.
+Holmes’ prison sentence is scheduled to start roughly 20 years after she dropped out of Stanford University when she was 19 years old to start Theranos in Palo Alto, California — the same city where William Hewlett and David Packard founded a company bearing their surnames in a small garage and planted the seeds of what grew into Silicon Valley.

-Davila has recommended that Holmes serve her sentence in a Byron, Texas, prison.
+Davila has recommended Holmes serve her sentence in a Bryan, Texas, prison.
 It hasn’t yet been publicly confirmed if that will be the facility where she reports.

 Unless she can find a way to stay free, Holmes will be separated from the two children she had leading up to the trial and after her conviction.

-Note: This story has been corrected to fix the spelling of the location where the judge has recommended that Holmes serve her sentence.
-It is located in Bryan, Texas, not Byron, Texas.